-The body of an anencephalic child is entirely unaffected.
+The body of a child with anencephaly is entirely unaffected.
 However, the vault of the cranium is missing from the eye-brows up.
 Half-way up to the back of the head is usually covered by skin and hair.
 Vivid dark red neural tissue covered by nothing more than a thin membrane can be seen through an opening in the head.
 The size of this opening varies considerably from one child to another.
-The eyeballs can protrude because of a malformation of the eye-sockets, which is why anencephalic children are sometimes pejoratively described as looking like frogs.
+The eyeballs can protrude because of a malformation of the eye-sockets, which is why children with anencephaly are sometimes pejoratively described as looking like frogs.

 Illustration used with the permission of CDC Centers for Disease Control and Prevention

-Can an anencephalic child sense or do anything?
+Can a child with anencephaly sense or do anything?

-Doctors will tell you that an anencephalic child can neither see nor hear, nor feel pain, that he or she is a vegetable.
+Doctors will tell you that a child with anencehaly can neither see nor hear, nor feel pain, that he or she is a vegetable.

-However, that does not match up with the experience of many families who have had an anencephalic child.
+However, that does not match up with the experience of many families who have had a child with anencephaly.
 The brain is

 affected to varying degrees, according to the child; the brain tissue can reach different stages of development.
 Some